Molise Abruzzo And Molise, Italy Travel Guide

 Italy is a schengen country, which includes many European countries.
 This signifies entry rules for Italy are applicable to the entire Schengen zone.

 Keep digital and physical copies of all your important documents.
-Store them separately from the originals.
-This assists in case of loss or theft.
+Store them not with the originals.
+This aids in case of loss or theft.
 An Italian passport is below.

 Molise brings a more budget-friendly travel experience compared to Italy's more popular zones like Tuscany or Rome.
 Daily expenses depend greatly on travel style.